alexmyczko/homebrew-mac/README.md

 Now you can install
 ```
 - modplug-tools              Music player based on libopenmpt/modplug for the command-line
+- tcputils                   Utilities for TCP programming in shell-scripts
 - iselect                    Interactive line selection tool
 - form                       The FORM project for symbolic manipulation of very big expressions
 - Casks/pt2-clone            Music tracker clone of ProTracker 2 for modern computers